 This Impact Note examines 3DS’ current and future state across the globe.
 It is based on Q4 2015 Aite Group interviews of 31 executives from global merchants, issuers, payment networks, processors, and 3DS vendors.

 This 22-page Impact Note contains four figures and six tables.
-Clients of Aite Group’s Retail Banking & Payments service can download this report.
+Clients of Aite Group’s Fraud & AML service can download this report.